-- 11.1 The Head of School/Headteacher may find that there is no case to answer and may refer the case back to an informal process.
-Alternatively, the Head of School/Headteacher may give the employee a disciplinary warning or dismiss them. - 11.2 The usual penalties for misconduct are set out below.
+- 11.1 The Headteacher may find that there is no case to answer and may refer the case back to an informal process.
+Alternatively, the Headteacher may give the employee a disciplinary warning or dismiss them. - 11.2 The usual penalties for misconduct are set out below.
 No penalty should be imposed without a hearing.
 The Trust aims to treat all employees fairly and consistently, and a penalty imposed on another employee for similar misconduct will usually be taken into account but should not be treated as a precedent.
-Each case will be assessed on its own merits. - 11.3 A disciplinary warning or dismissal may only be authorised by the Head of School/Headteacher, the Trust's Chief Executive Officer or the Board of Trustees.
+Each case will be assessed on its own merits. - 11.3 A disciplinary warning or dismissal may only be authorised by the Headteacher, the Trust's Chief Executive Officer or the Board of Trustees.